layrjs/layr/README.md

 From the frontend point of view, the operation is transparent.
 It doesn't need to know that some methods are invoked remotely.
 It just works.
 The current state of an instance (i.e., `counter`'s attributes) is automatically transported back and forth.
 When a method is executed in the backend, it receives the attributes of the frontend's instance.
 And inversely, when some attributes change in the backend, they are reflected in the frontend.

 How about returning values from a remotely invoked method?
 It is possible to `return` anything that is serializable, including instances of the current class or any other class.
 As long as a class is registered with the same name in both the frontend and the backend, instances can be automatically transported.

+> Note that in this simple example, the backend is not exactly remote.
+Both the frontend and the backend run in the same JavaScript runtime.
+To make the backend actually remote, we can expose the backend layer through HTTP.
+See an [example here](examples/counter-via-http).

 How about overriding a method across the frontend and the backend?
 It's no different than with regular JavaScript; we use `super`.
 For example, we may override the `increment()` method to run additional code in the context of the frontend: